 1. Sustainability

-Food service establishments going green made a big splash in 2021, and it's likely to stay strong in 2022.
+Food service establishments going green made a big splash in 2025 and will likely stay strong in 2026.
 Sustainability is one of those trends that can be expected to become necessary, with environmental concerns continuing to plague humanity.
 And it's not just for the environment either.
 Studies show that millennials, who comprise a vast portion of the market, are willing to pay more if bars are eager to ramp up their sustainability efforts.

 2. Booze-Free or Low-ABV Cocktails